AJRepo/certbot_haproxy/README.md

    `bind *:443 ssl crt /etc/haproxy/crts/`

-allows HA-Proxy to read all pem files in that directory at once.
+allows HAProxy to read all pem files in that directory at once.

 The script 50_haproxy_deploy defines the variable $HAPROXY_CRT_DIR (e.g. /etc/haproxy/crts )
 and if that directory exists, this script creates a softlink to the new/renewed PEM file